utat-ss/HERON-documentation/our-protocols/can.rst

 Message Types
 ~~~~~~~~~~~~~

 The data collection message types start at field 0 to match numbering and organization in memory.
-The control message types start at field 1 to prevent commands from being accidentally being executed if sent with field 0 (except for ping which is field 0).

 Onboard Computer (OBC) Housekeeping
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^